MCFpy/mcf/docs/core_5.md

 | [weight_as_sparse](./core_6.md#weight_as_sparse) | *True* if the weights are internally stored in sparse matrices, otherwise *False*.
 The default is *True*. |

+### Misc

+You can decrease running time by executing code directly in the terminal.